-- b.
-CHFA requires the GC to submit hard costs with general requirements, builders overhead and builder's profit-GMP fees not to exceed percentages accepted by Technical Services at the time of application review. - c.
-The Development Team is responsible for including this requirement within their bid solicitation package and to notify the GC of these limits, as these percentage limits must also be included in the GC Contract. - d.
-If the bids come in higher than what was anticipated at Application, follow guidance referred to in Item 1 above. - e.
-If the bids come in lower than what was anticipated at Application, underwriting is done to this lower amount unless a valid alternative is presented to CHFA and prior authorization is approved by CHFA.
+b.
+CHFA requires the GC to submit hard costs with general requirements, builders overhead and builder's profit-GMP fees not to exceed percentages accepted by Technical Services at the time of application review.

+c.
+The Development Team is responsible for including this requirement within their bid solicitation package and to notify the GC of these limits, as these percentage limits must also be included in the GC Contract.